PallaviZoting/calculator-behavior/addition.md

  And I press "plus"
  And I type in "Large number 2"
  And I press "equals"
- Then I see the "added number" as the result only till range limit
+ Then I see the "error" as the result

-Scenario: 6+* is provided as input?
+Scenario: 6+* is provided as input
  Given The calculator is turned on
  When I type in "positive number"
  And I press "plus"